NA980593/Guardian-Eye/README.md

 ---

 ## Key Features
-1. **SMS Monitoring**: Scans incoming messages for harmful or coercive content.
+1. **Chat Monitoring**: Scans incoming messages for harmful or coercive content.
 2. **AI Analysis**: Uses the Gemini API to detect suspicious language patterns.
 3. **Real-Time Alerts**: Notifies the child of potential threats and provides immediate advice.
 4. **Guardian Notifications**: Alerts parents or guardians if a risk is detected.